Archy-Official/Welcomer-bot/README.md

 **Created by [Archnemix](https://github.com/Archnemix).**

 This project is free to use.
 You may use, modify, fork, and deploy it for personal or public use at no cost.
-If you build something with it, a credit back is appreciated but not required.s
+If you build something with it, a credit back is appreciated but not required.